Ahmed-lashari/SocialMediaApp-Account_Creating-Picture_Uploading-/README.md

 - QT Framework and its Libraries
 - SQLite Database integration for Create, Read, and Update functionalities

-## Features:
+## Remaining Features:
-While the initial scope of the project focused on account creation and chatting functionalities, further features that can be incorporated include:
+While the initial scope of the project focused on account creation and chatting functionalities, further features that can be incorporated are:
 - Texting among users
 - Admin login for user management
 - Delete operation for user accounts